hectormz/167L-materials/labs/Syllabus.md

 McMillan, VE.
 [Writing Papers in the Biological Sciences, 5th Ed.]{.underline} Boston, MA.
 Bedford/St. Martin\'s.
 2012.

 **Personal Protective Equipment (PPE):** Each student is required to bring a lab coat (preferably 100% cotton) and lab notebook to each lab session.
-PPE can be purchased on campus (AXE Office; 1275 Young Hall or Ackerman Book Store) or online (e.g., <http://www.scrubsunlimited.com/>, amazon).
+PPE can be purchased on campus (AXE Office; 1275 Young Hall or Ackerman Book Store) or online (e.g., <http://www.scrubsunlimited.com/>, Amazon).
 You must bring your PPE with you to Lab 1 and all future labs.

 **Lab Notebooks:** You must purchase a bound notebook and bring it to every lab session.
 You will need to maintain records your experiments in your notebook according to the requirements posted on CCLE.